Chaste/Chaste.github.io/site/content/docs/dev-guides/chaste-strategies/_index.md

   review and merge pull requests on GitHub.
 * [Refactoring Strategy](refactoring-strategy): When to refactor.
 * [Testing Strategy](testing-strategy): How to write tests.
+* [Software Engineering Approach](software-engineering-approach): An overview of software engineering practices and infrastructure used by Chaste.

 {{< callout context="tip" title="See Also" icon="outline/rocket" >}}
 [Developer Guides](../)